dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 `$ sudo nano /etc/monit/monitrc`

-and the VERY BOTTOM of this file paste this:
+and at the VERY BOTTOM of this file paste this:

 ```
 ### added on setup for polisd